BigRedS/lets-encrypt-nginx/README.md

-# lets-encrypt-nginx
+# lengx: Let's Encrypt Nginx

 An easy way of managing Lets Encrypt certs in an Nginx https-terminator.

-Lets-encrypt-nginx reads its own config files and uses that to write nginx and Let's Encrypt certbot config, then invokes certbot to retrieve those certs.
+Lengx reads its own config files and uses that to write nginx and Let's Encrypt certbot config, then invokes certbot to retrieve those certs.

 It's intentionally pretty simple; this is intended to make large and simple installations into trivial ones, not to simplify complex webserver configs.